Maximum Persistent Betti Numbers of \v{C}ech Complexes: Discussion

 \section{Discussion}

 The main result of this paper is a linear upper bound on the number of holes in the \v{C}ech complex of $n$ points in $\Rspace^d$ that persist from radius $r = 1$ to $r = 1+\ee$, in which $\ee$ is a fixed constant strictly larger than $0$.
-The upper bound generalizes to the Alpha complex and the Vietoris--Rips complex and thus holds for three of the classic types of complexes used in topological data analysis \cite{Car09,EdHa10}.
+The upper bound generalizes to the Alpha complex and the Vietoris--Rips complex and thus holds for three of the classic types of complexes used in topological data analysis \citep{Car09,EdHa10}.
 The work reported in this short note raises a number of questions, and we mention two.

 The first natural question is how small we can make $\ee > 0$ in our linear upper bound on the persistent Betti numbers when we think of $\ee$ as a function of $n$ that tends to $0$, rather than a fixed positive constant.
-The construction in \cite{EdPa24} shows that the maximum $p$-th Betti number of a \v{C}ech complex with $n$ vertices in $\Rspace^d$ is $\Theta (n^m)$, with $m = \min \{p+1, \ceiling{\sfrac{d}{2}} \}$.
-A detailed look at the analysis shows that for even $d$, the persistence of the counted cycles is proportional to $\sfrac{1}{n^2}$, and for odd $d$, it is proportional to $\sfrac{1}{n^4}$, in which we simplify by assuming that $d$ is a constant.
-In other words, the lower bound extends to the persistent Betti numbers, $\Betti{p} (\Cech{1}, \Cech{1+\ee})$, provided $\ee = o(\sfrac{1}{n^2})$ and $\ee = o(\sfrac{1}{n^4})$ for even and odd $d$, respectively.
-The upper bound for the constant of proportionality in Theorem~\ref{thm:holes_in_Cech_complex} depends on $\ee$ and $d$ in a way that suggests it grossly over-estimates the number of holes that persist.
-Can this upper bound be improved to showing that the polynomially many holes in the lower bound construction of Edelsbrunner and Pach~\cite{EdPa24} are asymptotically as persistent as possible?
-Alternatively, can this lower bound construction be improved to increase the persistence of the holes, which currently is $\Theta (\sfrac{1}{n^2})$ in even and $\Theta (\sfrac{1}{n^4})$ in odd dimensions?
+The construction in \citep{EdPa24} shows that the maximum $p$-th Betti number of a \v{C}ech complex with $n$ vertices in $\Rspace^d$ is $\Theta (n^m)$, with $m = \min \{p+1, \ceiling{\sfrac{d}{2}} \}$.
+A detailed look at the analysis shows that for even $d \geq 4$, the persistence of the counted cycles is proportional to $\sfrac{1}{n^2}$ (and smaller for odd $d \geq 3$), in which we simplify by assuming that $d$ is a constant.
+In other words, in even dimensions the lower bound extends to the persistent Betti numbers, $\Betti{p} (\Cech{1}, \Cech{1+\ee})$, provided $\ee = o(\sfrac{1}{n^2})$.
+The upper bound for the constant of proportionality in Theorem~\ref{thm:holes_in_Cech_complex} depends on $\ee$ and $d$ in a way that suggests it grossly overestimates the number of holes that persist.
+Indeed, for $\ee = \sfrac{1}{n^2}$, the constant $C$ in the proof grows as $\Theta (n^{2d})$ and the constant $c$ grows as $\Theta (n^{2d(d-1)})$.
+Can this upper bound be improved to showing that the polynomially many holes in the lower bound construction of Edelsbrunner and Pach~\citep{EdPa24} are asymptotically as persistent as possible?
+Alternatively, can this lower bound construction be improved to increase the persistence of the holes?
+As a related result to this question, it is shown in~\citep{ChoKerRa19} that if $\ee<O(1/\log^{1+c}(n))$ for some $c\in(0,1)$, then the \v{C}ech filtration of an $n$-point set must have $n^{\Omega(\log\log n)}$ bars whose death-to-birth ratio is strictly greater than $1+\ee$.
+However, this result holds under the assumption that the dimension satisfies $d=\Theta(\log n)$.